C3SL/hotmapper/README.md

 ```
 ## Demo scenarios ##

-In this Section we will explain how to execute the demo.
+In this Section we will explain how to execute the demo scenarios that were submitted to EDBT 2019.
 Demo scenario 1 uses the dataset "local oferta", which is included in the directory open_data.
 Demo scenario 2 uses the dataset "matricula" which can be downloaded from the [INEP's Link ](http://portal.inep.gov.br/web/guest/microdados) in the section "Censo Escolar".

 In both scnearios, we assume that you started the virtual environment as explained in Section `Installation - 5`